VIDYANGAN/Meta-centric-height-VLABS/storyboard/README.md

 <li>Now the user applies the Weight on either side of the needle and at any distance to provide angular displacement to the ship.</li>
 <li>On the next screen, the user can observe the angle of heel of the ship.
 A table will be displayed in the right which asks the user for the value of applied weight and distance of application of weight.</li>
 <li>Based on the values entered by the user for weight and distance, a value for angle of heel will be displayed by the simulator which is obtained by performing the real experiments on standard conditions.</li>
-<li>Now on the NEXT screen of the simulator, some standard data used and an observations table will be shown containing the entered values by the user and the calculated value of the meta-centric height of the ship model.
-Also the user gets an option to verify their set of calculations with the calculations of the simulator.</li></ol>
+<li>Now on the NEXT screen of the simulator, some standard data used and an observations table will be shown containing the entered values by the user and the calculated value of the meta-centric height of the ship model. </li></ol>

 ##### 2.4 Set Challenges and Questions/Complexity/Variations in Questions: